 Vienna continues to attract visitors with great historic sights, fabled collections of art, glittering palaces, and exceptional musical heritage.
 To my surprise, Viennese music still continues in concert halls and one of the world’s great opera houses.
 With an unmistakably cosmopolitan atmosphere, Vienna retains a distinctive charm and flair.
 The fine old architecture, horse-cabs (Fiaker), as well as its splendid coffee houses with their Viennese cakes and pastries still accentuates Vienna.

 You have plenty of elegant things to do in 24 hours trip & 3 days trip to Vienna.
 Let us know if you are short of time, we will tell you what places you can skip in Vienna.
-In this trip, Vienna City Card will help you save on your travel budget.
+On this trip, Vienna City Card will help you save on your travel budget.
 If you are there planning to spend a week in Vienna then you consider reading our post Vienna Pass Review and getting a Vienna Pass

 Spare some time to read the Top places to visit in Vienna during your Vienna Travels.
 I am sure by the end of the post you will have a list of places to visit in Vienna.